canonical/rockcraft/docs/tutorial/django.rst

 using ``python manage.py runserver`` to verify that it works.

 Test the Django application by using ``curl`` to send a request to the root endpoint.
-We may need a new terminal for this -- if we're using Multipass, run ``multipass shell rock-dev`` to get another terminal:
+We'll need a new terminal for this -- if we're using Multipass, run ``multipass shell rock-dev`` to get another terminal:

 .. literalinclude:: code/django/task.yaml